atulkumar04/AWS-terraform-infra/README.md

 # AWS-terraform-infra

-Terraform IAC to create a basic infrastructure on AWS.
+Terraform IAAC to create a basic infrastructure on AWS.